flutter/website/src/docs/testing/common-errors.md

 ---
 title: Common Flutter errors
-description: How to recognize and resolve common Flutter Framework errors.
+description: How to recognize and resolve common Flutter framework errors.
 ---

 ## Introduction

-This page explains several frequently-encountered Flutter Framework errors and gives suggestions on how to resolve them.
+This page explains several frequently-encountered Flutter framework errors and gives suggestions on how to resolve them.
 This is a living document with more errors to be added in future revisions, and your contributions are welcomed.
 Feel free to open an issue or submit a pull request to make this page more useful to you and the Flutter community.

 ### List of errors